UKCloud/documentation/articles/vmware/vmw-how-update-vm-settings.md

 ---
-title: How to view and update virtual machine settings | UKCloud Ltd
+title: How to view and update virtual machine settings
 description: Describes how to view and update the different virtual machine (VM) settings in vCloud Director
 services: vmware
 author: Sue Highmoor